diz-vara/CarND-P5/README.md

 ![Heatmap](output_images/heatmap.png)

-Actually, it's a resulting heatmap (what we get after the last frame of the `project_video`).
+Actually, it's a resulting heat-map (what we get after the last frame of the `project_video`).

-Time constant `tau` and threshold were defined experimntally, resulting values are 0.96 and 12.
+Time constant `tau` and threshold were defined experimentally, resulting values are 0.96 and 12.
 You can see, that we nearly detected the car that appears in the left corner of the frame.

+ Code for this step you can find in file `process_image.py`, lines 160-230.

 ### Video Implementation